 Julington Creek is also a wonderful place to explore if you want to explore alligators and turtles or dock your boat for lunch at Clark’s Fish Camp Seafood Restaurant.

 This is a great place to go boating if you are a beginner.
-Boaters can also anchor in different places to swim, fishing, or do both.
+Boaters can also anchor in different places to swim, fishing or do both.

-One of the best places to go boating in Jacksonville Florida is Julington Creek because of its peaceful waters, beautiful scenery, and variety of recreational opportunities.
+One of the best places to go boating in Jacksonville Florida is Julington Creek because of its peaceful waters, beautiful scenery and variety of recreational opportunities.

 Mill Cove

 Boaters love to explore Mill Cove, a great spot to anchor along the St. Johns River.
-Boaters can enjoy the calm waters of the cove, which are ideal for relaxing, wakeboarding, and water skiing.
-Views of the St. Johns River, Fort Caroline National Monument, and the Timucuan Ecological can be seen from the cove.
+Boaters can enjoy the calm waters of the cove which are ideal for relaxing, wakeboarding, and water skiing.

-This is a great spot for fishing and wildlife watching due to the abundance of fish, dolphins, and manatees that call it home.
+This is a great spot for fishing and wildlife watching due to the abundance of fish, dolphins and manatees that call it home.

-It is home to a number of marinas that provide boat rentals, gas, and other services to boaters.
+It is home to a number of marinas that provide boat rentals, gas and other services to boaters.
 Mill Cove is a popular boating spot in Jacksonville Florida.

 Fort George Inlet